maksmaksmaks56/terminal_minimal_to_python/README.md

-# Мне лень тут что-то писать
-For more information, see README_en.md or README_ru.md.
+# For more information, see README_en.md or README_ru.md.